sofiafranek/udacity-flashcards-app/README.md

 # udacity-flashcards-app

-Mobile Flashcards is a React Native application that allows a user to create decks and add cards (questions and answers) to that deck.
+Mobile Flashcards is a React Native ios application that allows users to study collections of flashcards.
+The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

+Tested using iphoneXR with Expo app.

 ## Available Scripts